 - Alara Kitan finds herself unexpectedly in command during a crisis when Captain Mercer and Commander Grayson are both abducted while Bortus is on paternity leave.
 She initially handles it poorly, first literally running away from the bridge to try and find someone else to be in charge, and then later overcompensating and failing to heed the advice of her subordinates, leading to the ship nearly being destroyed.
 By the end of the episode, she's found the right balance, developed a plan (with Isaac's help) to infiltrate the Calivon homeworld, and rescued their crewmates, despite orders from Admiral Tucker to return to Earth instead, all without antagonizing the technologically superior Calivons.Kitan: Can I have everyone's attention, please?
 I have been given a direct order from the fleet admiralty to abandon the search for Captain Mercer and Commander Grayson.
 But as far as I'm concerned, they can bite me because we're going anyway!

-- When she orders all power to be rerouted to the scanners, a crewman objects that this means the ship won't be able to go anywhere.
+- When she orders all power to be rerouted to the scanners, the chief engineer points out that this means the ship won't be able to go anywhere.
 She counters that there's nowhere to go until they find Ed and Kelly, then reminds him to call her "sir", not "kid."
 Way to command respect, Alara.

 "About a Girl"